AprilisMaijs/sp_ref_demo/README.md

 # tiny-resilient-service

-A minimal 2-service demo you on scalability, reliability and resilience and the trade-offs between them.
+A minimal 2-service demo on scalability, reliability and resilience and the trade-offs between them.

 ### TL;DR
 - `service-a` = client / gateway